jade-f-t/HERVOminer/README.md

 	-o <path to the output file> \
 	-t <no of threads to use for one sample> \
 	-n <number of sample to be analyzed in parallel computing>
+	-M <account for multi-mapped reads during quantification or not, optional argument, 1 : account for multi-mapped reads, 0 : ignore multi-mapped reads, default : 0>
 	```
 	- **Output :** output files of featureCounts, csv files for tumor and normal featureCounts
 	output directories (resultDirectories_T.csv and resultDirectories_N.csv)